k4z01/WeKnora-SQL-Validation-Bypass/weknora-sql-validation-bypass.md

 }
 ```

-For a set-operation node, `FromClause` and `TargetList` are empty — the two branches live in `Larg` and `Rarg`. `validateSubquery` therefore iterates nothing and returns `nil`, so the guard it is meant to reach in line 1473 is never evaluated:
+For a set-operation node, `FromClause` and `TargetList` are empty.
+The two branches live in `Larg` and `Rarg`. `validateSubquery` therefore does not iterate anything and returns `nil`, so the guard it is meant to reach in line 1473 is never evaluated:

 ```go
 if node.GetRangeFunction() != nil {